silverbulletmdc/academia_site/source/_posts/test1.md

 ## About Me

 I'm Dechao Meng (孟德超 in Chinese, dechao.meng@vipl.ict.ac.cn).
 I received my bachelor degree from **Beihang University** in 2017.
-Now I am a PhD candidate student in the **Institue of Computing Technology, Chinese Academy of Science**, under the co-directing of Qingming Huang and Liang Li.
+Now I am a PhD candidate student in the **Institue of Computing Technology, Chinese Academy of Science**, under the co-directing of Qingming Huang and Liang Li since 2017.
+I'm interested in deep learning and computer vision.

 ### Publications

 #### 2022
 1. **Dechao Meng**, Liang Li, Xuejing Liu, Lin Gao, Qingming Huang: Viewpoint Alignment and Discriminative Parts Enhancement in 3D Space for Vehicle ReID.
 IEEE Transactions on Multimedia, 2022

 #### 2020